 The western side of the Mission Dolores neighborhood is $40,000 short of being nominated to the National Register of Historic Places as a historic district.

-7 Comments Filed under Front Page, Mission History, Parks, Real Estate, Today's Mission, Topics
+7 Comments Filed under Front Page, Local History, Parks, Real Estate, Today's Mission, Topics

 Tagged dolores park, historical landmark, history, landmark, MDNA, Mission Dolores, mission dolores neighborhood association, peter lewis, real estate

 They graduated in a city where Prohibition was the law, though not many seemed inclined to enforce it.

 1 Comment Filed under Front Page, Mission High School, Photography, Topics, video

 Tagged 1920s, asian, big rec, history, mission high, prelinger archive, prohibition, valencia gardens, yearbook

 Even at the turn of the last century, organizations were trying to get control of the Mission.
 This and other trivia await visitors to the Ephemera Collection at the California Historical Society.

-4 Comments Filed under Art, Front Page, Mission History
+4 Comments Filed under Art, Front Page, Local History